Model (Louie): Plot

-Jerry Seinfeld meets with Louie (Louis C.K.) at a bar.
+Louie's lonely efforts to get women at the comedy club to go out with him have all failed, and a waitress firmly tells him that forcing women to have to reject him is wrong.
+Jerry Seinfeld later meets with Louie (Louis C.K.) at a bar.
 He plans to do a benefit in East Hampton and he wants Louie to introduce him.
 Louie accepts, agreeing to avoid certain topics during his introduction.
-However, Louie makes a poor impression by not wearing a suit and his jokes don't land with the audience.
+However, Louie makes a poor impression by not wearing a suit (Jerry didn't give him ANY heads-up about the dress code) and his jokes don't land with the audience.
 When he leaves, Jerry describes his act as a "disaster" and makes jokes about Louie's introduction.

 As he leaves, he is approached by a model, Blake (Yvonne Strahovski), who liked his work even though she deems it was awful for the audience.
 She takes him on her car to her house, where she decides to go swimming in the beach at night.
 At home, she kisses Louie and they have sex.
 Later, she decides to tickle him, despite Louie's protests.
-He accidentally punches her in the face, knocking her unconscious, forcing him to call an ambulance.
-Louie is punched by Blake's father and is also arrested.
+He accidentally punches her in the face, knocking her unconscious and forcing him to call an ambulance.
+Louie is punched by Blake's father and gets arrested.
 Jerry sends a lawyer (Victor Garber) to help him, informing Louie that Blake's vision was damaged.
-The lawyer tells him that while Louie won't be charged, he will have to pay $5 million in compensation through monthly payments, shocking Louie.
-Louie shares the anecdote to a woman in the bar, who laughs at the situation.
-Despite having to pay, Louie actually enjoys the moment.
+The lawyer tells him that even though the rich can in fact send the poor (like Louie) to jail, they're OK settling in this case if Louie will pay millions of dollars in monthly civil payment installments for the rest of his life.
+Louie shares the anecdote to the opening-scene waitress, who sympathizes with him and offers to hang out with him.
+In the end, Louie somehow looks happy.